gabor-trainer/postgres-programming-2025-07-07/labs/01 Install Northwind.md

 # Installing the Northwind database

-First, ensure you have saved the provided Northwind SQL script to a known location on your computer, e.g., `C:\northwind.sql`.
+First, ensure you have saved the provided Northwind SQL script to a known location on your computer, e.g., `C:\northwind. sql`.

+...or... download it from the [Northwind GitHub repository](https://raw.githubusercontent.com/pthom/northwind_psql/refs/heads/master/northwind.sql)

 ---